 Adoption and Feedback

-We encourage organisations to use the Model Framework and ISAGO for internal discussion and implementation.
+We encourage organisations to use the Model Framework, ISAGO and Guide for internal discussion and implementation.
 Trade associations and chambers, professional bodies, and interest groups are welcome to use this document for their discussions, and adapt it for their own use.
 The way in which businesses employ AI continues to evolve and so will this living document in the form of future editions.

 To this end, we welcome organisations to share with us:

-- Practical examples that would aid in illustrating section(s) of the Model Framework; and/or
+- Practical examples that would aid in illustrating section(s) of the Model Framework and Guide; and/or

-- Experiences in using the Model Framework and ISAGO, e.g. how easy it is to implement the measures, how the framework can be better improved, or a helpful case of implementation that we may publish as a use case.
+- Experiences in using the Model Framework, ISAGO and Guide, e.g. how easy it is to implement the measures, how the framework can be better improved, or a helpful case of implementation that we may publish as a use case.
 Your use cases would continue to inspire more companies to implement AI responsibly.

 Please email us at firstname.lastname@example.org.